 These Vegan Yeast Donuts are based on an old-fashioned recipe, using yeast.
-However, these delicious donuts are baked, not fried, and made with some whole wheat pastry flour.
-The end result is a tender donut recipe with a crispy crust, and either a vanilla or chocolate glaze with all your favorite toppings.
+See post for making these donuts either baked or air fried for healthier donuts.
+The end result is a tender vegan yeast donut recipe with a crispy crust, and either a vanilla or chocolate glaze with all your favorite toppings.

 Celebrating National Donut Day